-A stock breakout is a technical analysis term defining a price movement that passes a resistance or support level.
-The movement continues until the next resistance or support level.
-A breakout will be accompanied by increased volume, which indicates buying/selling demand is in excess of the supply, and the price follows.
+A stock breakout is a technical analysis term defining a price movement that passes a resistance level.
+Usually, this is a bullish reference, as a breakout is considered where price is moving up through the resistance zone, and a breakdown is a reference to price doing the opposite (moving down).
+This can happen on any time frame and is always best when confirmed with volume.
+The movement continues until the next resistance level.
+A breakout will typically be accompanied by increased volume, which indicates buying/selling demand is in excess of the supply, and the price follows.
 Breakouts are the beginning of trends in a security’s price.
 We will explain why breakouts happen, their types and identifying them, and how best to trade them.

 What Causes a Stock Breakout?

 For our discussion, we will deal only with bullish breakouts.
 However, there are equal and opposite shorting opportunities with downward breakouts after consolidation.
 Uptrends will begin with a stock breakout, passing a support level with strong volume leading to higher highs and higher lows on the backs of FOMO buyers and short-sellers covering their bad decisions.
 The key is the heavy volume as a buying spike spurs new highs.
 The result is a prior resistance level now becoming a new support level.

 A smart money trader may short a stock at a resistance level and buy at the support level, staying in a range.
 The more the range repeats, the more she repeats her moves, but other traders will follow her play.
 It becomes apparent with some short-sellers continuing their sales slightly above the resistance level as the price just passes it, assuming another pullback that doesn’t come.